-Synthetic: Most newer car since about 2013 require this oil.
+Synthetic: Most newer cars require this oil.
+Don’t get me wrong, it’s not a new player, it’s been around for a long time in the luxury, and in some cases, foreign market, but it’s new when it comes to the average car.
 This oil flows through the engine better in low temperatures and because of this reduces engine wear during cold seasons.
-Synthetic oil use also helps reduce the build up of sludge in older engines.
-Synthetic oil has a much higher burning temperature and doesn’t brake down quickly.
-This oil lasts double the length of time of regular conventional oil.
-This is the oil that I use in my personal car and I recommend it to all of my customers.
-Since this oil requires fewer changes, it is better for the environment.
+Using synthetic oil may also help reduce the build-up of sludge in older engines.
+Synthetic oil has a much higher burning temperature and doesn’t break down quickly. https://luxlifemiamiblog.com/ This oil lasts approximately double the length of time of conventional oil.

-High Mileage Oil: High mileage oils come in a synthetic blend as well as standard organic oil.
-This type of oil has additives that help protect an older engine.
+High Mileage Oil: High mileage oil isn’t its own type of oil, but rather, it’s synthetic, conventional, or a blend of the two, with additives added to it.
+These additives are designed to protect an older engine.
 Some have additives to help prevent wear on the moving parts inside the engine but mainly the oil tends to be thicker by having a higher viscosity which is supposed to protect the engine from wear.
-It also has detergents to prevent the build up of sludge and oil conditioners which help rejuvenate the oil seals and prevent some oil leaks.
-Generally I only recommend this oil to customers whose cars are burning a lot of oil and just want to ride the car until the engine doesn’t work any more.
-This oil definitely won’t hurt the car, but if you are willing to spend more money I would go with the full synthetic oil.
+It also has detergents to prevent the build-up of sludge and oil conditioners which help rejuvenate the oil seals and prevent some oil leaks.

 Above I included a short video of me walking you through the process of checking your oil level.
 Take a look, and continue reading below for a few further things to watch out for.

-Make sure your engine is cold, this allows all the oil to settle and your reading to be accurate.
-If you engine oil is below the bottom mark, add a little oil at a time, checking again to be sure not to overfill.
-Over filling your engine can cause other problems so it’s important to avoid doing this.
+Most cars require checking the engine oil while the engine is cold.
+This allows all the oil to settle and your reading to be accurate.
+If your engine oil is below the bottom mark on your tip stick, add a little oil at a time, checking again to be sure not to overfill.
+Overfilling your engine can cause other problems so it’s important to avoid doing this.

 If you need to add oil, be sure you use the same type of oil that you normally use for your oil changes.
 Most of my customers keep a bottle in their trunk for times like this.

-This is not a straight forward answer, but if you have an older car and you have waited too long between your oil changes then the answer is it definitely can be beneficial.
-For some newer cars the manufacturers advises against this service.
-If you car is still under manufacturers warranty, I would stay away from oil system cleaning because they may void warranties.
-In my own personal 2002 Toyota Camry, I do an oil system cleaning once every year because of the severe driving I do in NYC.
+This is not a straightforward answer, but if you have an older car and you have waited too long between your oil changes then the answer is it definitely can be beneficial.
+For some newer cars, the manufacturers advise against this service.
+If your car is still under the manufacturer’s warranty, I would stay away from oil system cleaning because they may void warranties.

 I hope you keep these tips in mind when it comes to maintaining your vehicle!